BetRivers Sportsbook at Rivers Casino Des Plaines opens Monday, becoming 1st Illinois sports gambling brick-and-mortar site

 DES PLAINES, Ill.
-(WLS) -- The first brick-and-mortar sportsbook in Illinois opens for business on Monday.
+(WLS) -- The first brick-and-mortar sportsbook in Illinois opened for business on Monday.

-"The BetRivers Sportsbook will take March Madness out of the office pool and into an exciting, elevated live sports wagering experience," said Corey Wise, senior vice president and general manager of Rivers Casino.
-"We are grateful to the Illinois Gaming Board staff for their work approving our sportsbook in time for the college basketball tournament."
+"I know people who have been driving over the border to Indiana to make sports bets there and we have seen at a casino, the more things you can offer your customers, the better the business," said Greg Carlin, CEO and co-founder of Rush Street Gaming, Rivers' parent company.

-There will be five betting windows in the sportsbook and a total of 30 sportsbook kiosks, casino officials said.
+There are five betting windows in the sportsbook and a total of 30 sportsbook kiosks, casino officials said.

 BetRivers will launch the Illinois BetRivers.com site and mobile app later this year.